ankithu/Cornus2/README.md

 ### include/messaging

 This folder handles the GlobalMessageHandler, our custom implemented TCP library, and other files related to messaging.
 The GlobalMessageHandler is the primary driver for each node that forwards messages to the appropriate transaction handler (Coordinator, Participant, Replicator, or Committer).
-We opted to implement our own TCP library because publically available HTTP libraries did not offer the multithread and performance guaruntees that we needed.
+We opted to implement our own TCP library because publically available HTTP libraries did not offer the multithread and performance guarantees that we needed.

 ### transactionHandlers